HazyResearch/based/README.md

 ## Train
-In order to train a new model with our code, you'll need to do a bit more setup:
+In order to train a new model with our code, you'll need to do a bit of additional setup:

 ```python
 # install train extra dependencies
 pip install -e .[train]